opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

   <img src ="/file/8c6563f5-7230-4a97-b888-7a1536b5b746/columnChart.png" class="mainimage" />
 </a>

-> Google Charts can visualize data from Fusion Tables using only Javascript and HTML.
+> Google Charts can visualize data from Fusion Tables using Javascript and HTML

 <!-- more -->